Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a fantastic alternative for certain northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for certain northern areas, but more land must be available in order to install the essential piping for a geothermal system.

 We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.